 Hello, World!

-When working with .NET on Windows, especially in active development environments, it’s common to accumulate multiple SDK and runtime versions.
-Here I show you how to see which versions you have installed and how to uninstall the ones you no longer need.
-From the terminal, to see the SDKs and Runtimes:
+When working with .NET on Windows, especially in active development environments, it’s common to accumulate many SDK and runtime versions.
+Here’s how to see what’s installed and how to uninstall what you no longer need.
+From the terminal, to view SDKs and Runtimes:

 luis@kymeraw:~ ❯ dotnet --list-sdks